soniyj/killdwords/README.md

 <strong> Download </strong>
 <ul>
-At the moment is possible to download a pre-built version for <em>Windows</em>, but you can download the code and compile it for Linux, a Linux version will be available soon.
+At the moment is possible to download a pre-built version for
-<a href="https://github.com/soniyj/killdwords/blob/master/dist/windows/"> Windows Alpha Version </a>
+<a href="https://github.com/soniyj/killdwords/blob/master/dist/windows/">Windows</a>, but you can download the code and compile it for Linux, a Linux version will be available soon.
 </ul>